jboss-mobile/unified-push-helloworld/android/README.md

 </receiver>
 ```

-All push messages are received by an instance of AeroGearGCMMessageReceiver.
-They are processed and passed to Registrations via notifyHandlers method.
+All push messages are received by an instance of `AeroGearGCMMessageReceiver`.
+They are processed and passed to Registrations via the `notifyHandlers` method.

-The NotificationBarMessageHandler is able to receive that message and show in the Notifcation Bar
+The `NotificationBarMessageHandler` is able to receive that message and show it in the Notifcation Bar.

-In the MessagesActivity we need remove the handler when the Activity goes into the background and reenable it when it comes into the foreground.
+In the `MessagesActivity` we need remove the handler when the Activity goes into the background and reenable it when it comes into the foreground.

 ```java
 @Override